n4ogw/so2sdr/README.md

 # News

+* 12/02/2016 support for voice keyer using sound card

 * 10/04/2016 Qt5 update: the main issue with Qt 5 (not creating the log Sqlite file correctly) hopefully has been fixed.